mikenakis/Public/README.md

 Used under <a href="https://creativecommons.org/licenses/by/3.0/us/">CC BY License.</a>
 </p>

+Each project has its own directory structure as if it was a standalone repository, including its own README.md and its own logo.

 Configuration necessary after a fresh clone:
   - Configure IntellijIdea
     - Configure breaking on unhandled exceptions